 We need a general tag for a hospital part, like healthcare=hospital_part.
 If you know more about the part, you would specify with existing tags like healthcare=birthing_center or healthcare=laboratory, and maybe invent something new like healthcare=outpatient, healthcare=inpatient, healthcare=operating_rooms…

-Would it be enough to just add healthcare=department in this table?
+Would it be enough to just add healthcare=departmentin this table?

-“healthcare | department | | A department of a bigger hospital or clinic, with its own speciality.
+It would say something like “healthcare | department | | A department of a bigger hospital or clinic, with its own speciality.
 Replace with a more specific tag if it exists.”

 I think this is a strawman objection, and “perfect being the enemy of the good”.
 Most hospitals are mapped as areas and clinics within a hospital area can be readily filtered out if you want to count them.